Select Page

 Let’s imagine Mark, an amateur baker, makes the tastiest cupcakes in town and decides it’s time to go pro.
 So, what’s the best manufacturing method for him?

 On the other hand, Mark might win a fantastic contract and find himself supplying his best-selling cupcake to supermarkets far and wide.
 In that case, Mark will need large-scale production for one item.
-A repetitive manufacturing process would allow him to meet targets by streamlining each stage and making sure there are no breaks in production.
+A repetitive manufacturing process would allow him to meet targets by streamlining each stage and ensuring there are no production breaks.

 Or he could combine the methods and make the dough in batches but bake on a continuous conveyer belt.

-When it comes to choosing a manufacturing method, it’s important to do in-depth research, talk to experts, and consider what works best for your business, not just your competitors.
+When choosing a manufacturing method, it’s essential to do in-depth research, talk to experts, and consider what works best for your business, not just your competitors.

 Managing inventory for manufacturing processes

-Whatever manufacturing methods and processes you choose, it’s important to stay on top of inventory.
+Whatever manufacturing methods and processes you choose, staying on top of inventory is important.
 This means knowing what you have, where it is, how to access it, and when you might need more.